Scaffolding is an essential part of the construction industry as it provides a stable work platform for working at varying heights.

 Scaffolding safety tips

-Based on our experience with construction injury claims, our recommendations for employees and employers to enable scaffolding safety include:
+Based on our experience with construction injury claims, our recommendations for employees and employers to reduce scaffolding hazards and promote scaffolding safety include:

-Developing appropriate policies and adhering to them: establish guidelines for the proper erection, use, alteration and dismantling of scaffolding, including appropriate inspections and safety certifications.
+Develop appropriate policies and adhere to them: Establish guidelines for the proper erection, use, alteration and dismantling of scaffolding, including appropriate inspections and safety certifications

-Providing safety equipment and fall protection: employers must ensure that there is sufficient safety equipment available to all workers and that they understand how to correctly use and maintain personal fall-arrest equipment.
+Provide safety equipment and fall protection: Employers must ensure that there is sufficient scaffolding safety equipment available to everyone working on scaffolding and that those employees understand how to correctly use and maintain personal fall-arrest equipment

-Training for all personnel: (including regular refresher training) on the specific scaffolding system and its proper use, as well as safety measures and the fall protection installed on the scaffolding.
+Ongoing training for all employees who work on scaffolding: Training on the specific scaffolding system and its proper use, as well as safety measures and the fall protection installed on the scaffolding

-Can I claim compensation for a scaffolding accident?
+Can I claim injury compensation for a scaffolding accident?

-If you have been injured after a fall from scaffolding or by an object falling from scaffolding you may be eligible to make a workers compensation claim for:
+If you or a loved one has been injured after a fall from scaffolding, on, or by an object falling from scaffolding, you may be eligible to make a workers' compensation claim for:

 Medical and hospital expenses